twangodev/twangodev/src/content/work/open-audio.md

 companyUrl: "https://openaudio.com"
 ---

-- Building stuff for [fish.audio](https://fish.audio) focusing on delivering their SOTA open source TTS models
+- Building stuff for [fish.audio](https://fish.audio) focusing on delivery, growth, and usage of their SOTA open source TTS models